 Having visited all the sites on the east and west sides of the Inner Court, you may leave via the Gate of Divine Might.

 Go north to the Hall of Imperial Peace (Qin'andian), Gate of Divine Prowess (Shenwumen).
-See introduction to the Moat, Corner Towers, and Gates, Corner Towers of the Forbidden City (Jiaolou)
+See introduction to the Moat, Corner Towers of the Forbidden City (Jiaolou)